-A director must declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the charity or in any transaction or
+44. A director must declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the charity or in any transaction or arrangement entered into by the charity which has not previously been declared.
+A director must absent himself or herself from any discussions of the directors in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the charity and any personal interest (included but not limited to any personal financial interest).

-Conflicts of interests
+Conflicts of Interest

-- 46 (1) If a conflict of interests arises for a director because of a duty of loyalty owed to another organisation or person and the conflict is not authorised by virtue of any other provision in the articles, the unconflicted directors may authorise such a conflict of interests where the following conditions apply - (a) the conflicted director is absent from the part of the meeting at which there is discussion of any arrangement or transaction affecting that other organisation or person, - (b) the conflicted director does not vote on any such matter and is not to be counted when considering whether a quorum of directors is present at the meeting, and - (c) the unconflicted directors consider it is in the interests of the charity to authorise the conflict of interests in the circumstances applying - (2) In this article a conflict of interests arising because of a duty of loyalty owed to another organisation or person only refers to such a conflict which does not involve a direct or indirect benefit of any nature to a director or to a connected person
+45. (1) If a conflict of interests arises for a director because of a duty of loyalty owed to another organisation or person and the conflict is not authorised by virtue of any other provision in the articles, the unconflicted directors may authorise such a conflict of interests where the following conditions apply:

+- (a) the conflicted director is absent from the part of the meeting at which there is discussion of any arrangement or transaction affecting that other organisation or person; - (b) the conflicted director does not vote on any such matter and is not to be counted when considering whether a quorum of directors is present at the meeting; and - (c) the unconflicted directors consider it is in the interests of the charity to authorise the conflict of interests in the circumstance applying. - (2) In this article a conflict of interests arising because of a duty of loyalty owed to another organisation or person only refers to such a conflict which does not involve a direct or indirect benefit of any nature to a director or to a connected person.

-Validity of directors' decisions
+Validity of directors' decision

-- 47 (1) Subject to article 47(2), all acts done by a meeting of directors, or of a committee of directors, shall be valid notwithstanding the participation in any vote of a director. - (a) who was disqualified from holding office, - (b) who had previously retired or who had been obliged by the constitution to vacate office, - (c) who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise, if without the decision has been made by a majority of the directors at a quorate meeting
+- 46. (1) Subject to article 46(2), all acts done by a meeting of directors, or of a committee of directors, shall be valid notwithstanding the participation in any vote of a director: - (a) who was disqualified from holding office; - (b) who had previously retired or who had been obliged by the constitution to vacate office; - (c) who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise;